msobhani/SDCND_P1/writeup_template.md

 **Finding Lane Lines on the Road**

-The aim of this project is to detect lane lines in a video, based on the knowledge gained through Udacity's teachings in the first week.
-The project is written in Python, and was tested in the Jupyter Notebook on the given input videos and images.
-The input videos were annotated by the red lane markings computed over the original content of the video.
+The goals / steps of this project are the following:
+* Make a pipeline that finds lane lines on the road
+* Reflect on your work in a written report

 [//]: # (Image References)